malucious81/resume/resume.md

      * After resolution, I train end-users on how I solved the problem should it re-occur.

-   * Supported audio and video for Count commissioner livestreams.
+   * Supported audio and video for County commissioner livestreams.

 _**Radiant Systems, November 2009-November 2010**_